vrurg/fieldx/README.md

 ## Field Interior Mutability

 Marking fields with `inner_mut` flag is a shortcut for using `RefCell` wrapper.
-It doesn't matter if an `inner_mut` field belongs to a sync or a non-sync struct, it will always be a `RefCell`.
+This effectively turns such fields to be plain ones.

 ```rust
 #[fxstruct]